walles/moar/README.md

 * If we crash with a stacktrace, print an URL where it can be reported

 * Enable sideways scrolling using arrow keys.

+* Warn about any unhandled keypresses during search.